-Click or tap here to enter text. is a public school district that serves over (total enrollment) Click or tap here to enter text. students in grades pre-K-12.
-As part of its commitment to the safety and security of all Click or tap here to enter text. staff, students, and families, the division develops, maintains, and tests a variety of emergency procedures to be prepared for the emergencies the division may encounter.
+[School Division] is a public school district that serves over [enrollment] students in grades PreK-12.
+As part of its commitment to the safety and security of all [School Division] staff, students, and families, the division develops, maintains, and tests a variety of emergency procedures to be prepared for emergencies the division may encounter.
 An important aspect of this planning is the identification of off-site (non-division property) evacuation and reunification sites.

 Reunification is the critical process that schools use to reunite children with their caregivers in a safe and efficient way.
-In the instance that Click or tap here to enter text. cannot use the impacted building(s) or other division property to reunite children with their caregivers, the division will look to off-site reunification locations in the immediate area.
+In the instance that [School Division] cannot use the impacted building(s) or other division property to reunite children with their caregivers, the division will look to off-site reunification locations in the immediate area.